RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Reference list

-If citing information taken directly from a webpage document include author(s) if applicable, or if no author(s) are stated then use a company or organisation name, followed by the year in brackets, title of document in italics and retrieval statement in the form of a URL.
+If citing information taken directly from a webpage document include author(s) if applicable, or if no author(s) are stated then use a company or organisation name, followed by the year in parentheses, title of document in italics and retrieval statement in the form of a URL.

 If no year is stated then use n.d. for no date.

+##### Rule

+> {.hanging-indent}Author, A. A. or Group Author.
+(Year). *Title of work.* Site Name. https://xxxxx {/.hanging-indent}

+##### Example

 > {.hanging-indent}World Health Organization.
-(2016). *WHO guideline on the use of safety-engineered syringes for intramuscular, intradermal and subcutaneous injections in health-care settings.* http<nolink>://apps.who.int/iris/bitstream/10665/250144/1/9789241549820-eng.pdf {/.hanging-indent}
+(2016). *WHO guideline on the use of safety-engineered syringes for intramuscular, intradermal and subcutaneous injections in health-care settings.* https://apps.who.int/iris/bitstream/10665/250144/1/9789241549820-eng.pdf {/.hanging-indent}

-###### end-subtype-content

-###### end-subtype-item

-###### start-subtype-item

-### Facebook

-###### start-subtype-content

-#### Paraphrasing in-text

-When paraphrasing, include either the author/company/organisation name and year of the Facebook post in brackets.

-> Australian Nursing and Midwifery Federation (2020) states that workplace mental health hazards are responsible for . . .

-#### Direct quote in-text

-Many electronic sources do not provide page numbers, unless they are in PDF format.

-Place direct quotes between double quotation marks " " and provide the author and year.

-> "A mental hazard at work can be poor support to workers" (Australian Nursing and Midwifery Federation, 2019).

-#### Reference list

-If citing information taken directly from a Facebook post include author(s) if applicable, or if no author(s) are stated then use a company or organisation name, followed by the year, month and day in brackets, include the first 20 words of the post as the title in italics, if the post contains an image or video include it in square brackets, describe the form type in square brackets e.g. [Status update], include Facebook as the source and provide a URL to the post.

-> {.hanging-indent}Australian Nursing and Midwifery Federation.
-(2020, November 28). *Workplace mental health hazards injure thousands of workers each year, just like physical hazards but they often fly under the* [Image attached] [Status update].
-Facebook. https<nolink>://www.facebook.com/AustralianNursingandMidwiferyFederation/photos/a.136188899856341/1935273223281224/ {/.hanging-indent}

-###### end-subtype-content

-###### end-subtype-item

-###### start-subtype-item

-### Twitter

-###### start-subtype-content

-#### Paraphrasing in-text

-When paraphrasing, include either the author/company/organisation name and year of tweet in brackets.

-> Barack Obama (2016) tweeted his concerns over the Supreme Court vacancy.

-#### Direct quote in-text

-Many electronic sources do not provide page numbers, unless they are in PDF format.

-Place direct quotes between double quotation marks " " and provide the author and year.

-> In relation to the Supreme Court vacancy in the United States, Barack Obama (2016) tweeted that "it's time for Senate leaders to put politics aside and fill the Supreme Court vacancy."

-#### Reference list

-If citing information taken directly from a tweet include author(s) if applicable, or if no author(s) are stated then use a company or organisation name, followed by the Twitter handle in square brackets, include the year, month and day in brackets, followed by the first 20 words of the tweet as the title and hashtag(s) in italics, if the post contains an image or video include it in square brackets, describe the form type in square brackets e.g. [Tweet], include Twitter as the source and provide a URL to the tweet.

-> {.hanging-indent}Obama, B. [@BarackObama].
-(2016, May 18). *It's time for Senate leaders to put politics aside and fill the Supreme Court vacancy #DoYourJob* [Image attached] [Tweet].
-Twitter. https<nolink>://twitter.com/BarackObama/status/732589315478290432 {/.hanging-indent}

 ###### end-subtype-content